giantswarm/docs/src/content/ui-api/monitoring/index.md

   - https://github.com/orgs/giantswarm/teams/team-atlas
 ---

-Giant Swarm runs a monitoring stack in each installation, based on [Prometheus](https://prometheus.io/), collecting data from most management cluster components, as well as many workload cluster metrics.
+Giant Swarm runs a monitoring stack in each installation, based on [Prometheus](https://prometheus.io/), collecting data from most Management Cluster components, as well as many workload cluster metrics.

 For accessing these metrics, both for you as customers and for our staff we provide a [Grafana](https://grafana.com/) instance per installation.